Our insiders answer your top car insurance questions

 18. Q: How can I save money on my car insurance?

 A: Increasing your deductible, bundling your policies and becoming part of a professional association or group are just a few of the ways you could save on your car insurance premium.
 The best way to keep your premiums from increasing is by being a safe driver.
-For more ways to save on car insurance click here.
+More ways to save on car insurance.

 19. Q: Does taking driver’s education qualify me for insurance discounts?